space-concordia-spacecraft/kronos/lib/INSTALL.md

 4. Create a new toolchain by click on the **+** button and selecting `MinGW`.

-5. On the right-hand side panel, under `Environment`, navigate to your MinGW home folder.
+5. On the right-hand side panel, under `Toolset`, select `Custom MinGW installation` and navigate to your MinGW home folder.
 This folder should be in the MSYS installation directory and is called `mingw64`.
 The default path if you do not change the MSYS installation directory is `C:\msys64\mingw64`.
 Make sure that CLion recognizes the MinGW toolchain.

 6. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-g++.exe` executables respectively.
 These executables are located in the `bin` folder of the MinGW home directory.